Elie Mystal Says Earning $250,000 Per Year Doesn’t Make Him “Rich”

 The problem is, you are like most classic “income statement affluent” people who are temporarily well off at one stage in their life but end up losing everything because you have no understanding of how money works.
 You squander your seed corn rather than replanting it to harvest more in the future.

 If someone who understood money took over your bank balance right now, within five years, you’d most likely be sleeping in silk, reviewing your portfolio, and cashing rental checks from the apartment buildings you own in Ohio.
-You are clearly very smart.
-I’m guessing your wife is very smart, too.
+As I said, you are clearly smart.
+I’m guessing your wife is smart, too.
 So the problem isn’t intelligence, it is knowledge.
 You lack the data necessary to understand and process how capital, compounding, future value, present value and time value of money works.
 If you learned the law, you can definitely learn those things, though, so it’s not a financial death sentence.

 P.S.
 On Taxes

-Other than a flat-tax, which is my preferred mechanism, I would gladly give the biggest tax cut in history to the American population by slashing the payroll tax from 15.3% now to 2% and raising tax rates to 40% on income above $1,000,000 per year and to 45% on incomes above $3,000,000 per year, both of which should be pegged to inflation, or some comparable scheme.
+Other than a flat-tax, I would gladly give the biggest tax cut in history to the American population by slashing the payroll tax from 15.3% now to 2% and raising tax rates to 40%+ on income above $1,000,000 per year and to 45%+ on incomes above $3,000,000 per year, both of which should be pegged to inflation, or some comparable scheme.
 I think the important thing is that the payroll tax has become the greatest hurdle for startups and small business owners to overcome.

 If a small town worker decides to start a bakery to create local jobs, he or she will owe 15.3 cents for every $1 in profit before a single penny has been paid in income tax.
 It is incredibly regressive.